 Significant tree damaged or removed

-If you believe a significant tree has been damaged or removed contact Yarra City Council on 9205 5555 or send a customer service request.
+If you believe a significant tree has been damaged or removed contact Yarra City Council on 03 9205 5555.

 How do I apply to lop, prune or remove a significant tree?

-When making decisions about removing trees, we are guided by our tree removal guidelines.
+When making decisions about removing trees, we are guided by our tree removal guidelines (85.2KB, PDF).

 The guidelines provide a framework for managing tree removal.